gSchool/mcsp-unit-oop/01-object-oriented-programming/03-factory-functions.md

 const player2 = Player("Luigi", 1);
 ```

 Much better!
 What we've done here is created a factory function.
 A factory function is simply a function which returns an object.
-We give them a special name because they approximate a constructor function, which is just a special name given to function which creates many instances of a particular type of object.
+We give them a special name because they approximate a **constructor function**, which is just a special name given to function which creates many instances of a particular type of object.
 The methods stayed exactly the same, but the `name` and `hp` properties needed to be configurable, so we handled that with regular function parameters.

 ### !challenge